defijs/common-binders/README.md

 ## ``html([mappingFn])``

-Returns a binder which changes ``innerHTML`` of bound DOM node depending on an object property value.
+Returns a binder which changes ``innerHTML`` of a bound DOM node depending on an object property value.
 The property value can be transformed using ``mappingFn`` argument.

 ```js
 bindNode(obj, 'myKey', '.my-element', html());